marcusbianchi/djangocrud/README.md

 ## Technologies used
 * [Django](https://www.djangoproject.com/): The web framework for perfectionists with deadlines (Django builds better web apps with less code)
+* [Docker](https://www.docker.com/): Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
+* [Python3](https://www.python.org/): Python 3.0 (a.k.a.
+"Python 3000" or "Py3k") is a new version of the language.
+The language is mostly the same, but many details, especially how built-in objects like dictionaries and strings work, have changed considerably, and a lot of deprecated features have finally been removed.
+Also, the standard library has been reorganized in a few prominent places.

 ## Installation
 * If you wish to run your own build, first ensure you have python3 globally installed in your computer.
 If not, you can get python [here](https://www.python.org").